Useful Notes: Prehistoric Life M Ammals

 and the other Creodonts

-- In the Early Cenozoic, at the time "true" carnivores were still weasel-like, creodonts occupied the ecological niche ruled by modern large carnivores.
-Very diversified in shape and size, their appearence included that of all modern carnivores (hyena-like, dog-like, bear-like, weasel-like, tiger-like, or a mix of all these).
+- In the Early Cenozoic, at the time "true" carnivorans were still weasel-like, creodonts occupied the ecological niche ruled by modern large carnivorans.
+Very diversified in shape and size, their appearance included that of all modern carnivorans (hyena-like, dog-like, bear-like, weasel-like, tiger-like, or a mix of all these).
 However, creodonts were more primitive and arguably slower-moving than our meat-eating mammals: this has been often cited as the cause of their extinction, but scientists aren't sure of that.
 Hyaenodon is regarded as the stock creodont.
 There were several species, from dog-sized to cow-sized: the largest hyaenodont species appears in Walking With as a formidable predator, but some hypothize it was mostly a scavenger.
-But even bigger creodonts are known to science (for example Megistotherium), some of them could have even been the biggest land meat-eating mammals ever, rivalling the alleged "Biggest carnivore" Andrewsarchus (see later).
+But even bigger creodonts are known to science (for example Megistotherium), some of them could have even been the biggest land meat-eating mammals ever, rivalling the alleged "biggest carnivore" Andrewsarchus (see later).